dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 Once you're in the repository page, you can click the **Edit** button and then the **Disconnect Repository** button at the bottom.
 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Enabling-CI/Disconnect-Repository.png" title="Disconnect repo"/>

 Confirm that you'd like to disconnect your repository.
 You should then see a new **Configure a repository** link in your old repository's place.
-Click through to the configuration page, which will look like this:
+Click through to the configuration page:

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Enabling-CI/repo-config.png" title="Configure repo"/>